Qiskit/qiskit-metapackage/rfcs/0000-error-mitigation.md

 - Simplicity, it is easy to implement and understand.

 This method has several limitations:
-- Quantum circuits that are already very deep may not see any gain since replacing each CNOT with three CNOTs may produce in ciquits that result in only noise.
+- Quantum circuits that are already very deep may not see any gain since replacing each CNOT gate with three CNOT gates may produce circuits which, when executed, result in noise only.
-- It does not include single qubit gates.
+- It does not include single-qubit gates.
-- The effect stretch factors to chose from are very limited.
+- The effective stretch factors to chose from are very limited.
+- Some two-qubit gates, such as root-SWAP, need to be applied more than twice to compose to the identity.

 ### Backend constrained error mitigation
 When implementing error mitigation using stretch factors, as is done in https://arxiv.org/abs/1805.04492, new pulses must be defined and calibrated for the different stretch factors c_i.